Official Controls Qualification

 You may amend any of your details by logging in to your Personal Training Dashboard and selecting ‘Update details’ from the left-hand side of the screen.
 It is important that you do this if you change practice, so that APHA have an up-to-date record to cross check with any certificates that you sign.
 You may wish to make a note of your old practice in the comments section too.

-I am having trouble uploading my signature.
+I am having trouble uploading my signature – what do I do?

 We have provided some guidelines to help, but if you cannot upload your signature please call us on 0330 202 0380 for further support.